Causal Inference under Interference through Designed Markets: Impact Evaluation in the Chilean School Market

 We briefly discuss a possible source of bias in the \texttt{LDML-GTE} estimate.
-There are two possible sources of interference from an information treatment; the first is spillovers through the mechanism due to capacity constraints, and the second is network spillovers.
+There are two possible sources of spillovers from an information treatment; the first is through the mechanism due to capacity constraints, and the second is network-related spillovers.
 The estimates in Table \ref{tab:results} only account for the first type of spillover.
 Even if a family does not report receiving school quality information, they may make choices that are correlated with their treated neighbors' choices.
-If the network spillovers are positive, so that increasing the number of treated neighbors always increases the probability that a family raises the rank of a high-quality school, then the effect estimate in Table \ref{tab:results} is a lower bound on the Global Treatment Effect under both network and congestion interference.
-If network spillovers are also sometimes positive and sometimes negative, then further work is needed to account for both types of spillovers.
-Regardless, we expect that congestion-related spillovers dominate network spillovers in this setting.
+If the network spillovers are positive, so that increasing the number of treated neighbors always increases the probability that a family raises the rank of a high-quality school, then the effect estimate in Table \ref{tab:results} is a lower bound on the Global Treatment Effect under both network and congestion effects.
+If network spillovers may be positive or negative, then further work is needed to account for both types of spillovers.

-By using a non-parametric causal framework to analyze treatment effects in this setting, heterogeneity at an individual level is not restricted.
-There may be heterogeneity in whether or not individuals respond positively to the information, as well as heterogeneity in spillover effects.
+By using a potential outcomes framework to analyze counterfactuals in this setting, heterogeneity in the effect of the treatment on bids is not restricted.
+There may be heterogeneity in whether or not individuals respond positively to the information, as well as heterogeneity in how these changes affect congestion in the centralized mechanism.
 As discussed in Section \ref{sec:targeting} we can choose and evaluate treatment rules that treat only a subset of the sample defined by pre-treatment covariates.

 Figure \ref{fig:target} estimates the outcomes for a variety of treatment rules.
 All-Control assigns nobody to treatment and All-Treated assigns everybody to treatment.
 The Observed rule is the treatment pattern observed in the data.
 The targeting rule approximates a version of the globally optimal rule in Section \ref{sec:gtarget} through plug-in estimation and the value of the rule is estimated on a hold-out sample of the data.